 The supplemental application of Epclusa is indicated for children ages 6 years and older or weighing at least 37 lb who have HCV genotypes 1, 2, 3, 4, or 6.
 Epclusa combined with ribavirin is indicated for treating children 6 years and older or at least 37 lb with severe cirrhosis, and the FDA previously approved the drug to treat HCV in adults.

 TUESDAY, March 10, 2020 -- Ofev (nintedanib) oral capsules have received the first approval for the treatment of patients with chronic fibrosing interstitial lung diseases (ILDs) with a progressive phenotype, the U.S. Food and Drug Administration announced Monday.

 Ofev, a multitargeted tyrosine kinase inhibitor, was approved in 2014 to treat idiopathic pulmonary fibrosis and to slow pulmonary function decline among patients with ILD associated with systemic sclerosis or scleroderma.

-MONDAY, Aug.
-19, 2019 -- Xenleta (lefamulin) has been approved to treat adults with community-acquired bacterial pneumonia, the U.S. Food and Drug Administration announced today.
+MONDAY, March 9, 2020 -- Isturisa (osilodrostat) oral tablets have been approved to treat adults with Cushing disease, the U.S. Food and Drug Administration announced Friday.